This is a list of submitted surnames in which the person who added the name is highexpectasians

 Means “the Mutairi” referring to the Mutayr (مطير) tribe of Saudi Arabia and Kuwait.

 Means "the Otaibi", referring to the Otaibah (عتيبة) tribe of Saudi Arabia and the Arabian peninsula.

-" in Arabic, referring to a member of the Qahtanite people from the southern Arabian Peninsula and Yemen.
+Means "the Qahtani" in Arabic, referring to a Qahtanite person from the southern Arabian Peninsula and Yemen.

 AL SAUD Arabic

 , the verbal noun form of سَعَدَ (saʿada)